writethedocs/www/docs/blog/2023-community-kickoff.rst

    :tags: stats, year in review, newsletter
    :author: Eric Holscher

-Write the Docs Community Kickoff - January 2023
+Write the Docs Community Update - January 2023
 ===============================================

 Hey folks, Eric Holscher here, one of the co-founders of Write the Docs.
-I'm here with the traditional January community update, which goes out in place of the newsletter.
+I'm here with our traditional January community update.

 We're excited about a lot of things this year, but most of all we're excited to see you all again in-person.